gollum/gollum/README.md

     wiki = Gollum::Wiki.new("my-gollum-repo.git")
     # => <Gollum::Wiki>

+By default, internal wiki links are all absolute from the root.
+To specify a different base path, you can send specify the `:base_path` option:

+    wiki = Gollum::Wiki.new("my-gollum-repo.git", :base_path => "/wiki")

 Get the latest version of the given human or canonical page name:

     page = wiki.page('page-name')